MikeCaldera/PFSENSE-GEOIP-List-of-Countries/README.md

 1) in the web gui go to-> Diagnostics/Backup & Restore/Backup & Restore then download configuration as XML save as old firmware.

-2) Make a new copy but this time call it new firmware but make sure its not the same name.
-You should have two files.One is the orginal untouched backup xml.
-The new xml file we are going to insert this code into the exact placement and save it.
+2) **Make a new copy but this time call it new firmware but make sure its not the same name.
+You should have two files.
+One is the orginal untouched backup xml.
+The new xml file we are going to insert this code into the exact placement and save it.**

 3) Double check your new code and make absolutely certain you placed it in the correct spot.
 Save it then upload it to your pfsense.